fabioc9675/KRIA_Starter_Guide/Tutorial/T04_Kria_Petalinux.md

 Exit the system configuration editor, opting to save the changes.

+### Construccion de PetaLinux

 Then attempt to build the project for the first time.
+Esta es una primera iteracion de la construccion del proyecto.

 ```bash
 ~/Kria_KR260/linux_os$ petaliunx-build